 Stress and Anxiety Relief

 We live in the middle of a fast-paced society, with new stressors popping up daily.
 However, the relaxing properties of lavender essential oil alleviate that pressure and provide an opportunity to reset and unwind.
 Studies have proven that lavender essential oil alleviates anxiety, balances sleep schedule, and improves mental clarity, cognitive function, and memory.

-Lavender essential oil can be used for its stress relieving properties by adding a few drops to a room essential oil diffuser.
+Lavender essential oil can be used for its stress relieving properties.
 You’ll find yourself falling asleep faster, staying asleep, and waking up each morning feeling rested and refreshed.
-A 2014 study found that lavender essential oil was almost 1.5 times more effective at helping people fall asleep and stay asleep than three of the more popular prescription medications available on the market at that time.8
+A 2014 study found that lavender essential oil was almost 1.5 times more effective at helping people fall asleep and stay asleep than three insomnia prescription medications.8

 Furthermore, a 2008 study looking at the relaxation effects of lavender essential oil found that lavender oil aromatherapy reduces cortisol levels in healthy men, as well as potentially improving coronary circulation.